 - Our environments shape our brains: color categories and phonetic boundaries are just two examples of how our conscious access to sensory information is limited by the culture we grew up in.

-Introduction to Sensation and Perception by Students of PSY 3031, Spring 2020 is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+Introduction to Sensation and Perception Copyright © 2022 by Students of PSY 3031 and Edited by Dr. Cheryl Olman is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.